JohnnyJunhwiMun/ActiveLearning/README.md

 # Active Learning / LSTM / Facetime gesture

+In machine learning, the labeling process is both costly and time-consuming.
+To address this challenge, an active learning technique has been integrated into an LSTM model.
+Active learning is particularly effective in environments with limited labeled data, as it allows the model to selectively query uncertain data points for labeling.
+Rather than relying on vast amounts of labeled data for training, this approach achieves optimal performance with a minimal labeling process.

 This project implements an active learning pipeline for action recognition using LSTM models.
-The system focuses on recognizing three specific actions: 'Like', 'Fire works', and 'Heart'.
+The system focuses on recognizing three specific actions: "Like," "Fire works," and "Heart."

 <div align="center">
 <img src="https://github.com/user-attachments/assets/05744e50-9622-49d2-9ae4-9d77374623cf" width="600" height="300"/>
 </div>